erich666/McUsd/full_assets/McUsd/README.md

 ## USDView

+Load procedure: File -> Open and select McUsd.usda.
+Press F11 to toggle on the hierarchy view (if not already visible).
+Open the "root" by double-clicking on it.
+Select the "Camera" and right-click, then pick (at the bottom) "Set As Active Camera".

 Here is the rendering of McUsd inside USDView, using [NVIDIA's prebuilt version 0.23.2](https://www.nvidia.com/en-us/omniverse/):

 ![USDView version 0.23.2](screenshots/usdview.png "USDView version 0.23.2")